softUai/pythonTemplate/README.md

 # Pytho Template
-This project is a Python language template with a three-layer architecture implementation.
+This project is a Python language template with a three-layer architecture implementation and MySQL connection.